rweather/vacuum-tube-experiments/README.md

 <img alt="Blinky 6DJ8 Photo" src="images/Blinky-6DJ8-Photo.png" width="860"/>

+A contributor on the Usagi Electric Discord server made up this same circuit using a 12AX7 dual triode (12V heater) and it blinks!
+For 12V heaters, remove the 10 watt resistor (R5) and run the heater directly off the 12V supply.

+## Characterising the frequency of the blinky

-I played around with a number of capacitor and resistor values to get a faster oscillator and to see what the waveform looked like.
+I played around with a number of capacitor and resistor values on the 6DJ8 version to get a faster oscillator and to see what the waveform looked like.
+With C1 = C2 = 100nF and R1 = R4 = 6.8K, R2 = R3 = 10K,
-With C1 = C2 = 100nF and R2 = R3 = 10K, I got a frequency of around 480Hz.
+and the LED's removed, I got a frequency of around 449Hz on the two anodes:

 <img alt="Blinky 6DJ8 Waveform" src="images/Blinky-6DJ8-Waveform.png" width="860"/>

-The signal oscillates between about 4.5V and 9.5V, measured on the anodes.
+The signal oscillates between about 4V and 11V, measured on the anodes.

 With the LED's in-circuit the frequency was roughly 1 / (1.25 * RC) where R = R1 + R2 (16.8K in my test circuit).
 With the LED removed, the
 frequency was closer to the ideal of 1 / (1.38 * RC) for astable multivibrators.
-Deviation between the ideal and measured frequency was probably due to the 5% tolerance on the resistors I was using.
+Deviation between the ideal (431Hz) and measured frequency (449Hz) was probably due to the 5% tolerance on the resistors I was using.

 ## License